VladSolfior/VladSolfior.github.io/_posts/2017-08-16-Hinernate-Annotations.markdown

             private Set<Role> roles;
     {% endhighlight %}

-    In foreignKey annotation you simple addend a name to the table link.
+    In @ForeignKey annotation you simple addend a name to the table link.

     Good luck and Happy Coding!
 </div>